 - Baldur's Gate: Hold there, traveler, Elminster just wants some attention.

-- Half Life 2: A woman is in a culvert as Freeman goes by, she says she's going to stay there to keep the underground railroad open a while longer, and tells him to keep going.
+- Half-Life 2: A woman can be found in a culvert as Freeman leaves the recently raided Station 1 who says she's going to stay there to keep the underground railroad open a while longer.

 - Gothic: his name is Mud and he wants to talk to you.
 Sadly, he has nothing useful to say.
 No, Mud, go away.